pyeventsourcing/eventsourcing/README.md

 ## Installation

-Use pip to install the [latest distribution](https://pypi.python.org/pypi/eventsourcing) from the Python Package Index.
+Use pip to install the [stable distribution](https://pypi.python.org/pypi/eventsourcing) from the Python Package Index.

     pip install eventsourcing